 - How many times to contact that lead

-- How soon you should contact that lead
+- How soon should you contact that lead

-A lot of this comes down to identifying who your ideal clients are because some leads may be excellent, some leads will be mediocre, and some leads could be bad fit.
+A lot of this comes down to identifying who your ideal clients are because some leads may be excellent, some leads will be mediocre, and some leads could be a bad fit.